martinpallmann/gchat/docs/index.md

 ## Overview

 Gchat is a bot creation framework for chat bots that talk to the google hangouts api.
+At the moment it only supports messages that are sent synchronously e.g. messages as a response to a user initiated event.
 It can be included in your build by adding this to your `build.sbt`:

 ```